Jerakin/waist/README.md

-Provide a convenient way to define dispatch depending on outside APIs or other factors.
+Provide a convenient way to define method dispatch depending on outside API version.

 # Installation